Palliative Care: The Basics

 Palliative care is a medical specialty focused on relieving pain and other symptoms, as well as helping patients and families navigate difficult medical decisions and manage stress.
 When life gets distressing, palliative care can provide an extra layer of support.
 Effective symptom management is necessary for many patients coping with serious illness, regardless of the diagnosis or stage of disease.
 The goal of palliative care is to improve quality of life for patients and their families.

-Most hospitals in the United States have a palliative care program, either as a consultation service in the hospital or access to professionals in the outpatient area.
-Palliative care is appropriate for any stage of disease, at any point in treatment and can be provided with curative treatment.
+Many hospitals in the United States have a palliative care program, either as a consultation service in the hospital or access to professionals in the outpatient area.
+A common misconception is that palliative care and hospice are the same.
+This is not true; palliative care is appropriate for any stage of disease, at any point in treatment and can be used even when the treatment is likely to cure the patient.

 Who are the providers on a palliative care team?